-The objective of the Human Development and Family Studies major is to provide students with an integrated knowledge and interdisciplinary understanding of family relationships and individual development over the life course.
-The curriculum in the major is organized into two conceptual domains: human development and family studies.
-Students then choose from several focus courses that expand their knowledge of particular life stage, family process, or family institution interface within each block of human development courses and family studies courses.
-Majors are expected to acquire the following skills/knowledge:
+The objective of the Human Development and Family Studies minor is to provide students with an integrated knowledge and interdisciplinary understanding of family relationships and individual development over the life course.
+The curriculum is organized into two conceptual domains: human development and family studies.

 - Mastery of the principles of human development, and an understanding of the key developmental task of each stage of life.

 - Depth of understanding in one or more of the developmental stages, with particular emphasis on the family as a context for human development.

 - Understanding of intra-family processes such as power, decision-making, and communication; mastery of family theories and conceptual frameworks, such as the systems perspective, constructivist, functional and conflict theories.

 - Ability to analyze the internal workings of the family.

 - Understanding of family ecological models, including principles of reciprocity and interdependence between larger contextual environments and the family, and an understanding of family policy.

 - Examination of the interface between the family and various social/political/cultural environments.